Skip to content

 Verification and adaptation

-Needs assessment and preparation for the project
+Needs assessment and project preparation

 What to include in the requirements list